behnamasadi/cpp_tutorials/docs/exception_handling.md

 The bodies of called functions are not examined to check if they actually throw exception or not, and `noexcept` can yield false negatives.
 In the case of excpetion `std::sterminate` will be called
 ## noexcept operator
-It tests if a function noexcept specification evalute to true or false at compile time. noexcept(some compile time expression) and this returns a boolan
+It tests if a function noexcept specification evaluate to true or false at compile time. noexcept(some compile time expression) and this returns a boolean

 examples: